 Did you know you could enhance the quality of your garden by deadheading flowers?
 It’s not just the unkempt look of deadheads, but you’ll actually enjoy more and better blooms in most cases!
-Keep reading to find answers to questions like what is deadheading and what flowers do you deadhead.
+I’ll walk you through the answers to questions like, what is deadheading and what flowers do you deadhead.

 What Is Deadheading (Flowers)?

 Deadheading flowers involves removing spent blooms to encourage continued blooming.
 Dead flower heads may otherwise accumulate on the plant, slowing growth and adding a raggedy look to the plant.